Fate of $\theta_{12}$ under $\mu-\tau$ Reflection Symmetry in Light of the First JUNO Results: Numerical Analysis and Model Predictions

 We now turn to the correlation between the solar parameters $\sin^2\theta_{12}$ and $\Delta m^2_{21}$.
 The resulting predictions can be directly compared with the AHEP global fit data~\cite{deSalas:2020pgw} and the JUNO measurements~\cite{JUNO:2025gmd}.
 Figure~\ref{fig:th12m21_AHEP} illustrates the model correlations in the ($\sin^2{\theta_{12}}-\Delta m^2_{21}$) plane.
 The left panel represents the model predictions for case-I in blue, whereas the right panel shows the corresponding predictions for case-II in green.

 For the comparison, we consider the $1,2,3\sigma$ contours from the AHEP global fit in the ($\sin^2{\theta_{12}}-\Delta m^2_{21}$) plane, with the corresponding best-fit point indicated by a red star.
-After imposing the constraints from the reactor mixing angle $\theta_{13}$ and the atmospheric mass-squared difference $\Delta m^2_{31}$, we find that the predictions of case-I, shown by blue points, span the entire allowed region.
-In contrast, the predictions of case-II, shown by green points, exhibit a lower bound on the solar mixing angle, $\sin^2\theta_{12} \gsim 0.335$.
+After imposing the constraints from the reactor mixing angle $\theta_{13}$ and the atmospheric mass-squared difference $\Delta m^2_{31}$, we find that the allowed parameter space in case-I, shown by blue points, spans the entire allowed region.
+In contrast, the parameter space in case-II, shown by green points, exhibits a lower bound on the solar mixing angle, $\sin^2\theta_{12} \gsim 0.335$.
 Nevertheless, both scenarios remain compatible with the AHEP global fit data.

 However, the presence of this lower bound in case-II suggests a restricted compatibility with the experimental data.
 This observation becomes particularly compelling considering the recent JUNO measurement of $\sin^2\theta_{12}$.
-We therefore proceed to confront the model predictions with the JUNO data, which provide a more stringent and decisive test of the framework.
-The model predictions and their comparison with the $1,2,3\sigma$ contours of JUNO are shown in Fig.~\ref{fig:th12m21_JUNO}.
-The corresponding best-fit value is indicated by black star.
+We therefore proceed to confront the allowed parameter space of the model with the JUNO data, which provides a more stringent and decisive test of the framework.
+The allowed parameter space of the model and their comparison with the $1,2,3\sigma$ contours of JUNO are shown in Fig.~\ref{fig:th12m21_JUNO}.
+The corresponding best-fit value is indicated by a black star.
 As in Fig.~\ref{fig:th12m21_AHEP}, the left (right) panel corresponds to case-I (case-II).
 Since the blue points span the entire allowed region in the $(\Delta m^2_{21}-\sin^2\theta_{12})$ plane, case-I remains a viable scenario.
 In contrast, for case-II, the model predicts a lower bound $\sin^2\theta_{12} \gsim 0.335$, causing all the green points to lie outside the $3\sigma$ JUNO contours.
 Consequently, in light of the JUNO results, this scenario of the model is nearly excluded.

 Therefore, by comparing Figs.~\ref{fig:th12m21_AHEP} and \ref{fig:th12m21_JUNO}, we observe that prior to the JUNO measurements, case-II was also consistent and remained well within the $2\sigma$ range of the AHEP global fit data.
 However, once the JUNO results are taken into account, only the first scenario, case-I ($D=+\beta \frac{ u'}{\sqrt{3}}$), remains compatible, while the second one ($D=-\beta \frac{ u'}{\sqrt{3}}$) is almost ruled out.